 Design West (the trading name of Bristol Centre for the Advancement of Architecture Limited, registered charity no. 290575) – and associated brands listed below – offer a range of services, transactions and communications which requires the processing of your personal data.

 Using personal information allows us to provide you with relevant and timely information about the work that we do and to develop a better understanding of our audiences.
 As a registered charity, it also helps us to engage with potential donors and supporters.

-The purpose of this policy is to give you a clear explanation about how The Architecture Centre collects and processes your information.
+The purpose of this policy is to give you a clear explanation about how Design West collects and processes your information.